Skip to main content

 When to Get Checked

 At NeoHealth, we recommend that all adults have their blood pressure checked at least annually.
 If you have risk factors such as a family history of hypertension, diabetes, or obesity, more frequent monitoring is advisable.
-We offer in-practice blood pressure checks as part of every consultation, and can advise on home monitoring devices for ongoing management.
+We offer in-practice blood pressure checks as part of every consultation, and provide ongoing chronic disease management with home monitoring advice.
+For preventive cardiovascular care covered by your medical aid, or a more detailed annual screening package on a Saturday, see those service pages.

 Frequently Asked Questions